 You can blame the viewers on this one.
-In 2000, TRL was being watched by some 700,000 viewers on a daily basis – impressive for a niche cable network.
+In 2000, TRL was being watched by some 750,000 viewers on a daily basis – impressive for a niche cable network.
 By the show’s end in 2008, the show was attracting roughly half of those eyeballs.

 The quality of what they were tuning into was guilty-pleasure trash at best.
-History’s already not looking too kindly on shows like The Hills, My Super Sweet 16, and Laguna Beach: The Real Orange County.
-Still, the shows at the time caught the kind of zeitgeist that TRL no longer could thanks to their deeper exposé at people living lifestyles many young viewers fantasized about.
+History’s already not looking too kindly on shows like The Hills, My Super Sweet 16, Laguna Beach: The Real Orange County, The Real World, and Making the Band.

 Visually speaking, the biggest online gut punch delivered to TRL was YouTube, which of course made it possible for fans to check out a video of their favorite bands and artists with a single click.